A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: Recognizing -hypergraph

 \subsection{$S$-component}

 \begin{definition}[{\it $S$-component}] Let $G$ be a connected $d$-uniform topological hypergraph which is not complete, let $S$ be a vertex cut of $G$, and let $X$ be the vertex set of a component of $G-S$.
 The subgraph $H$ of $G$ induced by $S\cup X$ is called an $S$-component of $G$.
-In the case where $G$ is a closed $d$-uniform topological hypergraph, the $1$-skeleton of $G$ is $d$-connected, and $S := \{x_1,x_2, ..., x_d\}$ is a $d$-vertex cut of $G$, we find it convenient to modify each $S$-component by adding a new $(d-1)$-dimensional simplexoid with vertex set $\{x_1,x_2, ..., x_d\}$.
-We refer to this simplexoid as a marker simplexoid and the modified $S$-components as marked $S$-components.
-The set of marked $S$-components constitutes the marked $S$-decomposition of $G$. $G$ can be recovered from its marked $S$-decomposition by taking the union of its marked $S$-components and deleting the marker edge.
+In the case where $G$ is a closed $d$-uniform topological hypergraph, the $1$-skeleton of $G$ is $d$-connected, and $S := \{x_1,x_2, ..., x_d\}$ is a $d$-vertex cut of $G$, we find it convenient to modify each $S$-component by adding a new $(d-1)$-simplex with vertex set $\{x_1,x_2, ..., x_d\}$.
+We refer to this simplex as a marker simplex and the modified $S$-components as marked $S$-components.
+The set of marked $S$-components constitutes the marked $S$-decomposition of $G$. $G$ can be recovered from its marked $S$-decomposition by taking the union of its marked $S$-components and deleting the marker hyperedge.

 \end{definition}